stucci/jk-navigator/README.md

 Installation
 ============
+1. Install from the Chrome Webstore: LINK

+2. Manual installation
     1. Clone the git repository
     2. In the Chrome extensions window, select "Load unpacked extension" and select the `GoogleShortcuts` directory.